rosjat/sdl2-test/README.md

  - a, arrow left -> move left
  - b -> on holding down, makes background disapear (mainly for debugging)
  - r -> reload the stage script

+## some kind of a roadmap ...

+  - implementing basic features to debug (maybe some kind of console)
+  - implementing more lua interaction features so we can make more changes by scripts
+  - revisting the "game" design after we make the existing code more robust

+---

+### Update 2021/4/23

+- refactoring the way app is creating the configuration from a lua file
+  - now there are functions to define a metatable and methods to asign values in lua
+  - now we only need to register those "libraries" once we create the lua state and can access them in the scripts (for now only in the config script).
+### Update 2021/4/21

+- adding more InApp debugging
+  - a small info about collition detected (need more work to make it useable)

 ### Update 2021/4/19

 - another iteration for the lua script use